 |CARRIER LEVEL meter and LINE

-ever been through a military decommissioning, a surplus house or other "official-type"
+a military decommissioning, a surplus house or other "official-type" of

-of handler, both meters will most likely have been removed.
-There was (is) a concern that
+handler, both meters will most likely have been removed.
+There was (is)

-the radium-phosphor mix that coated scale and needle represented too much
+a concern that the radium-phosphor mix that coated scale and needle

-was a cause for meter removal and its "proper" disposal.
-It
+cause for meter removal and its "proper" disposal.
+It wasn't necessarily

-wasn't necessarily a concern over a single receiver's meter set but, collectively, many receivers represented a
+a concern over a single receiver's meter set but, collectively, many

-area that was going to be radioactive for centuries (radium's half-line
+radium in one area that was going to be radioactive for centuries

 is 1600 years.)